OUR ROUTE IS FOCUSSED ON THE STUNNING WAITIUKUBULI NATIONAL TRAIL WHICH SNAKES ITS WAY UP AND DOWN THE ISLAND.

 DAY FOUR

-2nd July 2023 / Estimated time on your feet: 4-6 hours
+Estimated time on your feet: 4-6 hours

-Another bright and early start, fresh Caribbean breakfast and then onto the trail for another 17 miles, giving you a gradual ascent to get you right into the rugged heart of the island.
+Another bright and early start, fresh Caribbean breakfast and then onto the trail for another 13km, giving you a gradual ascent to get you right into the rugged heart of the island.
 Starting the day at Bellevue Choplin we will meander towards Wotten Waven and Trafalgar Falls.
 Today you will have the opportunity for some river crossings within the jungle interspersed with friendly villages and stunning views.

 ACCOMMODATION: Hotel - twin shared basis